jina-ai/jina/README.md

 <a href="https://docs.jina.ai"><img src="https://github.com/jina-ai/jina/blob/master/.github/images/cat-similar.png?raw=true" alt="Visualize visual similar images in Jina using ResNet50" width="50%"></a>
 </p>

 Sweet!
-FYI, one can use Keras, ONNX, PaddlePaddle for the embedding model.
+FYI, you can use Keras, ONNX, or PaddlePaddle for the embedding model.
 Jina supports them well.

 ### As-a-Service in 10 Extra Lines <img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/images/clock-7min.svg?raw=true"></img>

-With an extremely trivial refactoring and 10 extra lines of code, you can make the local script as a ready-to-serve service:
+With an extremely trivial refactoring and ten extra lines of code, you can make the local script a ready-to-serve service:

 1. Import what we need.
     ```python